uw-madison-aae/uw.authentication.shibboleth/README.md

 #### Using Apache on Linux

-Headers must be forwarded from the Apache Reverse Proxy into the .Net Core app running on Kestrel.
+Headers must be forwarded from the Apache Reverse Proxy into the ASP.Net app running on Kestrel.
 This is done using the `RequestHeader` declaration.
 You must manually define every header from Shibboleth that you wish to use in the ASP.Net app.   **ShibSessionIndex** is **required** at a minimum, as that is what the library uses to determine if a Shibboleth session is in place.

 		RequestHeader set isMemberOf %{isMemberOf}e
 		RequestHeader set eppn %{eppn}e